View of the Seattle Christmas Market

 |

 From the Author: I’ve lived near Seattle for most of my life, and I’ve gotten to experience many of these events firsthand.
 I’ll be sharing all my favorite places to spend the holidays!
 Grab a scarf and a hot beverage, and get ready to enjoy Christmas in Seattle!
-If you’re in a hurry, my personal favorite things to do are to see the Gingerbread Village at the Sheraton, visit the zoo for WildLanterns, and watch the Snowflake Lane parade in Bellevue.
+If you’re in a hurry, my personal favorite things to do are to spend an afternoon at the Seattle Christmas Market, see the Gingerbread Village at the Sheraton, visit the zoo for WildLanterns, and watch the Snowflake Lane parade in Bellevue.

 Best Christmas Activities Near Seattle